RV CARAVANS TO MEXICO. RV CARAVANS TO CENTRAL AND SOUTH AMERICA.

 We have been operating RV Tours and Expeditions to Latin America and rallys in the USA since 1980.
 That's 35 years of experience in the RV Industry.

-PANAMA-COLOMBIA FERRY service starting again.
+PANAMA-COLOMBIA FERRY service DISCONTINUED.
 This is a great service for our Tourmembers which will save lots of time and money on the Trek of the Americas RV Expedition. - PANAMA FERRY SERVICE INTERRUPTED Again...do not depend on this service at this time..

 NEW - Other destinations available on the ExPat trips - go to the ExPat page.